lohedges/taskfarmer/README.md

 default is 300 seconds.
 This cycle will continue until the wall time is reached.
 By default `wait-on-idle` is deavtivated meaning that each process exits when the job file is empty.

+The `--retry` and `--max-retries` options allow TaskFarmer to retry failed jobs up to a maximum number of attempts.
+The default number of retries is 10.

 ## Examples
 Try the following: